emeb/MIDIVerb_RE/README.md

 #### ROMs

-The EPROM dumps from the MIDIVerb and MIDIFex are not provided in this repository but may be found elsewhere.
+For copyright reasons, the EPROM dumps from the MIDIVerb and MIDIFex are not provided in this repository but may be found elsewhere.
 The source code assumes that the MIDIVerb dump is named "midifverb.bin" and the MIDIFex dump is named "midifex.bin".

 #### Analysis